 East Bay Foster Grandparent Program

-The East Bay Foster Grandparent Program (EBFGP) offers a way for individuals ages 55 and older to stay active by serving children and youth in their communities while also providing a unique service built on the natural bond between generations.
-FGP is the bridge that connects these generations and utilizes foster grandparents’ experiences and talents to improve the lives of children in their communities.
-The mission of FGP is to support positive outcomes for children in need by providing rewarding opportunities to income-eligible individuals ages 55 and older.
+The AmeriCorps Seniors East Bay Foster Grandparent Program offers a way for individuals ages 55 and older to stay active by serving children and youth in their communities while providing a unique service built on the natural bond between generations.
+The Foster Grandparent Program (FGP) is the bridge that connects these generations.
+Foster Grandparents volunteers share their experience and skills to improve the lives of children in their communities.
+The mission of FGP is to support positive outcomes for children and provide rewarding opportunities to income-eligible individuals ages 55 and older.
+The Foster Grandparent Program is a mentorship program, not part of the foster care system.

-Foster Grandparents serve as role models, tutors and friends to children in need of additional support.
-EBFGP works with a variety of community partners, including schools, libraries, faith-based organizations, and before and after school programs.
+Foster Grandparents serve as role models, tutors, and friends to children needing additional support.
+FGP works with various non-profit community partners, including schools, libraries, faith-based organizations, and before and after school programs.

 Key Features